Awards and Accomplishments

 Hundreds of high school students and families attend the annual Career & College Fair on October 18.
-Admissions officers from more than 70 colleges, universities, community colleges and technical schools answered questions about degrees and programs offered and explained application requirements .
-In addition, workshops were held on diverse topics such as scholarship tips and tricks, financial aid, ROTC opportunities, college test prep (SAT/ACT) and alternative pathways.
+Admissions officers from more than 70 colleges, universities, community colleges and technical schools answer questions about degrees and programs offered and explain application requirements .
+Workshops are held on diverse topics such as scholarship tips and tricks, financial aid, ROTC opportunities, college test prep (SAT/ACT) and alternative pathways.

 District hosts first ever Faith Leader Luncheon on October 11.
-District and faith leaders enjoyed lunch and conversation on influential local topics of interest.
+District and faith leaders enjoy lunch and conversation on influential local topics of interest.

 Olympia High string quartet plays along with the band in "In My Life - A Musical Tribute to the Beatles" at the Washington Center of Performing Arts.

 District offers a series of free parenting classes facilitated by Candyce Bollinger and held at ORLA.
 Classes run from October to March.
 Four elementary parent workshops include; Child Development Overview, Safety without Fear, Positive Discipline and Managing Technology.
 Five middle/high school parent workshops include: Teen Development, Communication & Conflict Resolution, Social Media, Anxiety, Depression & Stress and Teen Relationships/LGBTQ Topics.